Marthe Valle

-Marthe Valle (born 29 November 1982 in Harstad, Norway), is a singer and songwriter, living in Bergen.
+Marthe Valle (born 29 November 1982) is a Norwegian singer and songwriter, based in Bergen.

 Career

-Valle released her first solo album, It's A Bag of Candy (2005), awarded the Spellemannprisen as best newcomer.
+Valle released her first solo album, It's a Bag of Candy, in 2005; she was awarded the Spellemannprisen as best newcomer for it.
 In addition, she was also nominated for Best Female Artist that year.
 In 2010 she went all the way to the final of the Norwegian X Factor, but was turned down in the sixth final round, as number seven.
-She participated in the Melodi Grand Prix 2012.
+She participated in Melodi Grand Prix 2012.

+Personal life

 Valle was a partner of the basketball player Marco Elsafadi, and together they have a daughter.